FENECON Home 10 assembly and operating instructions

 4 |

-Conductor cross-section |
+conductor cross-section |

-4 - 6 mm |
+4-6 mm |

 |

-4. If necessary, fit the conductors with suitable ferrules. |
+4. If necessary, fit the cores with suitable wire ferrules. |

 |||